 Develop business components (java classes) for the following functionality:

-User verification: This component will verify if the user who is trying to access the system is a valid user and if he/she is on oll.
+User verification: This component will verify if the user who is trying to access the system is a valid user and if he/she is on roll.
 This verification is as against the valid users listed in the employees table.

 Faculty and Skill entry: This component stores the faculty id and skill set for that particular faculty